mehulsingh750-dev/University/BIOL 1101/Chapter 9.md

 				- **9:3:3:1 RATIO**
 - Chromosome Theory of Inheritance
 	- Walter Sutton
-		- Parallels between genes abd
+		- Parallels between genes and chromosomes in meiosis and fertilization
+	- 1. Chromosomes occur in pairs in diploid organisms
+	- 2.